 Winter Is Coming

-Orion’s appearance in the night sky means that winter is coming.
-From mid-northern latitudes, Orion is visible in the evening from November to early May, and in the morning from late July to November.
-Orion is also visible in the Southern hemispheres, where it appears upside down during the summer months.
+Orion can be seen by observers located between +85° and -75° of latitude, with the constellation’s appearance at night signalling that winter is coming.
+That is at least true from mid-northern latitudes where Orion is visible in the evening from November to early May, and in the morning from late July to November.
+From the Southern hemispheres, however, Orion is visible during the summer months where it appears upside down in the night sky.

 Orion Family of Constellations